Everything We Know About Shania Twain’s New Album, ‘Now’

 Now is due out on Sept.
 29 — though that date has changed a few times.
-Twain had originally said that she planned on releasing a new single in March, with the full album coming in May (per Rolling Stone); however, per an April press release, the record was due out in September, with the single coming in June.
-More recently, during an intermission-time interview during Game 6 of the 2017 Stanley Cup Final on June 11, Twain told Hockey Night in Canada host Scott Oake that her new album would be out in “late August.”
+Twain originally said that she planned on releasing a new single in March, with the full album coming in May (per Rolling Stone); however, per an April press release, the record was due out in September, with the single coming in June.
+Then, during an intermission-time interview during Game 6 of the 2017 Stanley Cup Final on June 11, Twain told Hockey Night in Canada host Scott Oake that her new album would be out in “late August.”

 The Record Label

 Twain is signed with Universal Music Group Nashville.
 All of her previous albums were released by Mercury Nashville, which operates as a part of UMG.

 The Now album cover is black and white.
 On it, Twain is donning leopard print — perhaps a throwback to her “That Don’t Impress Me Much” music video?

 When crafting Now, for the first time in many years, Twain needed to find a new producer.
 In June of 2015, she offered an update about that process.

 “I’m just looking in general for people.
 I’ve been listening to a lot of records and looking at a lot of music history and trying to determine, ‘Okay, who is responsible for that song that I love, or who is responsible for this record that I love or that sound that I love?’”
 Twain explained at the time.
 “I’m narrowing it down that way, as opposed to by genre.

 “It’s kind of like dating for the first time,” she added.
 “It’s a bit awkward, because I didn’t really know how to work with anybody else.
 After all those years, it’s been a real learning curve — that is a good way to put it.”

 The producers of “Life’s About to Get Good,” Twain’s first single from Now, are Matthew Koma and Ron Aniello.
 On the record, she also worked with Jake Gosling and Jacquire King, and co-produced herself.